 Step 2: Making Meaning of the Data

 This first year of data may not be meaningful.
-The data-driven strategy is a long-term investment, and you’ll want to initially establish a baseline upon which your talent acquisition team can improve.
+The data-driven HR strategy is a long-term investment, and you’ll want to initially establish a baseline upon which your talent acquisition team can improve.
 Keep in mind that part of the process is tweaking the process, and some numbers are only meaningful when you can get an aggregate view, connecting the dots between data points.
-What if you don’t need the numbers for interview-to-hire conversion rate?
-Or what if that information is only meaningful to you when you connect that rate to quality of hire?
+What if you don’t need the numbers for the interview-to-hire conversion rate?
+Or what if that information is only meaningful to you when you connect that rate to the quality of hire?
 You can track these two data points over time and ultimately answer the key question: How many interviews do you need to conduct to get a quality hire?

 Going beyond the initial step of data collection requires a bit more insight into how to make the data useful to you.
-For example, many organizations use ATS tracking software to help talent acquisition teams organize applicant data for a single job.
+For example, many data driven HR organizations use ATS tracking software to help talent acquisition teams organize applicant data for a single job.
 This applicant data can be valuable when you keep track of top-tier and second-tier candidates; a vast collection of quality applicant data can be used as a sourcing pipeline for future vacancies, which can ultimately help make future candidate searches more efficient.

 Step 3: Crafting Strategy

 Crafting strategy with the aid of data is simply smarter.
 In terms of budgeting and time management, the data can help guide the talent acquisition team to understand what’s working and what’s not.
 Where does your hiring process lag?
 Do you have issues in certain departments within your organization?
 Are you managing candidate experience well?
 Are your job ads performing well?
 Which candidate sources lead to the best quality hires?
-Once you have the metrics, you can craft better strategies based on the numbers, setting micro-goals for different points in the hiring process exactly where you need to improve.
+Once you have the metrics, you can craft better data driven HR strategies based on the numbers, setting micro-goals for different points in the hiring process exactly where you need to improve.